Vitamin B2 - What Does Vitamin B2 (Riboflavin) do for Kids?

 How Does Riboflavin Function in Your Child’s Body?

-Riboflavin provides many potential benefits for different medical conditions in both adults and children.
-For example, it plays a promising role in treating migraines, improving symptoms of Autism in children, and preventing cancer, seizures, and cataracts.
+Riboflavin benefits both adults and children by helping treat migraines, improving Autism symptoms, and potentially preventing cancer, seizures, and cataracts.

 • Treats migraine headaches